programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 plt.show()
 ```

 Figure 3 therefore shows the 'projected' data coloured by the DDC1 and DDC2 groups respectively.
-It's clear that the vocabularies of the selected disciplines differ significantly, though we should note that there _are_ nearly 8,000 points on each plot, so there is a significant risk of overplotting so that some overlap is potentially hidden.
-By this we mean that two or more points from different DDCs occupy the same coordinates, which is why we've opted to include some transparency in the output.
+It's clear that the vocabularies of the selected disciplines differ significantly, though we should note that there _are_ nearly 8,000 points on each plot.
+There is a significant risk of overplotting, so that some overlap is potentially hidden.
+In other words, two or more points from different DDCs occupy the same coordinates, which is why we've opted to include some transparency in the output.

 {% include figure.html filename="or-en-clustering-visualizing-word-embeddings-3.png" alt="Scatter plot of UMAP embedded documents with points coloured by the expert-assigned DDC to show that textual similarities are being effectively captured by embedding and dimensionality reduction." caption="Figure 3.
 UMAP embedding of selected EThOS data coloured by assigned DDC" %}

 If we're only going to look at the first two dimensions then why did we choose four above?
 Well, we've found that a (slightly) higher number of dimensions will allow more of the underlying variation in the data to be preserved, increasing the separability of clusters.
 Here we come to the trade-offs surrounding dimensionality; too many and we suffer the curse of dimensionality, too few and we lose the distinctiveness of the clusters!
 In practice, we have found four to eight dimensions to be a good range for avoiding the issues associated with too few, or too many, dimensions.

 Of particular note in Figure 3 should be the areas where the DDC classification does *not* appear to align with the location of the thesis in the reduced corpus-space.
-With a bit of squinting you should be able to see a small number of Linguistics theses over by History of the Ancient World, and some History theses towards the 'far' side of the Philosophy grouping.
-We'll take a slightly closer look at these later, but any way you look at it this is a promising start.
+Zooming in reveals a small number of Linguistics theses over by History of the Ancient World, and some History theses towards the 'far' side of the Philosophy grouping.
+We'll take a slightly closer look at these later, but any way you look at it, this is a promising start.
 There are distinct groupings in the data that seem to map fairly well on to the classes assigned by experts.
 In short, it's not a jumble of overlapping DDCs!

 ## Hierarchical Clustering